-The Daring Bakers is and international cooking forum which chooses a cooking challenge each month for members to attempt.
+The Daring Bakers is an international cooking forum which chooses a cooking challenge each month for members to attempt.
 This month’s challenge was “Tubular and Coiled Treats” set by Swathi of Zesty South Indian Kitchen.
 The examples given were the Spanish Ensaimada and the Romanian Kürtőskalács aka chimney cake.

 As you may know the Philippines has a rich Spanish history, so the Ensaimada (or Ensaymada) is a very popular baked good here also.

-Given that Alesah is from the Philippines I decided to make a Filipino Ensaimada for the Daring Bakers Challenge.
-In case you are wondering what an Ensaimada actually is I will explain.
-It is a very buttery bread like a Brioche which is rolled and then twisted to form a little bun.
+Given that Alesah is from the Philippines, I decided to make a Filipino Ensaimada for the Daring Bakers Challenge.
+In case you are wondering what an Ensaimada actually is, I will explain.
+It is a very buttery bread like a Brioche, which is rolled and then twisted to form a little bun.
 Once the little buttery bun is cooked it’s then finished with a choice of sweet or savoury toppings.